pgfence

 • The CLI analyzes migration files locally.

-• The design-partner cloud workflow is intended to use stats snapshots instead of production database credentials.
+• Any Cloud governance workflow is intended to use stats snapshots instead of production database credentials.

 • We do not ask for passwords, tokens, or direct write access to your database just to analyze a migration.